abigaile-d/image-classification-cnn-demo/README.md

 | Bag | 0.99 | 0.99 | 0.99 | best |
 | Ankle boot | 0.98 | 0.96 | 0.97 |

-<mark> The models have performed best on trousers, sandals and bags since they look the most unique compared to other classes.
-On the other hand, it performed worst on shirt because it is hard to differentiate shirts on this dataset with other classes, even for humans. </mark>
+**Observations:** The models have performed best on trousers, sandals, and bags, as they appear the most distinct compared to other classes.
+On the other hand, the models performed worst on shirts, as it can be difficult to distinguish between shirts and other classes in this dataset, even for humans.
+Both VGGNet and ResNet performed well on this dataset.

 ### CIFAR-10